top of page

 The noun 'felicity' has its etymological roots in Latin.
 It is derived from the Latin word 'felicitas,' which is formed from 'felix,' meaning 'happy' or 'fortunate.'
 In ancient Roman culture, 'felicitas' was personified as the goddess of luck and happiness, often depicted with symbols of abundance and well-being.
 Over time, the term 'felicity' made its way into English, retaining its connection to a state of great happiness, joy, or contentment, often characterized by a sense of well-being and satisfaction.
 When someone experiences 'felicity,' they are in a state of profound and genuine happiness, as if they are fortunate and blessed.
 Thus, the etymology of 'felicity' underscores its historical association with the concept of happiness, emphasizing the idea of well-being and good fortune that it conveys.

-Quiz: Find the meaning of felicity
+Quiz: Find the meaning of the noun felicity:

 Try Again!